|

 government - whether national, metro mayor or indeed at borough level

+- to take stock and introduce an effective network of chargers, which can help people to be confident that they will be able to use electric vehicles in a way that matches their current vehicle use.
 I echo the comments of the noble Baroness, Lady Randerson, in asking: can we hear a little more from the Government, specifically about car parks but about destination charging in general?
 I feel that it is a little too laissez-faire to think that this will all happen through market forces.
 There are going to be times when we will need to take a strategic look at this in a specific geographical region.
 We need to have sufficient powers to enable us to make this infrastructure happen; we will otherwise not see the uptake that we need to hit our air-quality and

-My Lords, at the risk of causing a bit of trouble at this stage of the Bill, I cannot see why it matters particularly where the charging points are in a motorway service station.
+climate-change targets.
+Lord Berkeley (Lab) My Lords, at the risk of causing a bit of trouble at this stage of the Bill, I cannot see why it matters particularly where the charging points are in a motorway service station.
 If you are going to park your car and go off to have a drink, you might as well plug it in while having it.
 If you do not want to do that but have a high-powered, high-speed charger you can probably do that as if you are filling up with petrol.
 The general principle in the Bill is all right but I suspect that the commercial pressures on the operators will persuade them to put the charging points where they are most convenient.
+Lord Tunnicliffe

-I thank the Minister for bringing forward these amendments, which seem to have produced a consensus on all the issues which were brought up on Report.
+(Lab) I thank the Minister for bringing forward these amendments, which seem to have produced a consensus on all the issues which were brought up on Report.
 I must agree with other speakers that the Bill is narrow and, to be fair, it is generally our role to scrutinise Bills.
 While we have done that, there has to be much wider consideration given by government to this whole area.
 That consideration has to work with other parts of government and local government, so that we do not trip into the area of sovereignty conflict.
 Fortunately, that seems to have been effectively solved by the amendments and the consultation.
 It is an important area to get straight if we are to achieve the spread of

+charging points that will be necessary, particularly to achieve our air-quality targets.
+Baroness Sugg My Lords, I thank noble Lords for their contributions on this last group in the Bill.
+On the location of charging points within service areas, I take the point made by the noble Baroness, Lady Randerson, and the location of the charge points will be consulted on for the regulations.
 On car parks and destination charging in general, I entirely agree that destinations such as car parks should install charging infrastructure to support the overall transition to electric vehicles.
 While in relation to the provision of public charge points the Bill focused on enabling long-term strategic journeys, following the debate on Report my noble friends and I are well aware of noble Lords’ strength of feeling about the provision of charge points in private car parks, and we have followed this up with the department.
 I thank the noble Baroness, Lady Worthington, for her persistence on this matter, and I am today able to commit to taking forward more action in this area.
 We will engage further with the private car parking industry to encourage best practice and will consider whether voluntary commitments can be made by the main private car park operators.
 We will also work with the Institution of Civil Engineers with a view to ensuring that industry guidance on the design and maintenance of car parks includes information and advice on charging provision.
 We will consider addressing requirements for charging infrastructure for car parks through the Private Member’s Bill on a parking code of practice, which has cross-party support.
+I take this opportunity to update noble Lords on an issue which has come up at various stages of the Bill: the provision of electric charge points in our car park.
+I spoke to the parliamentary estate office this morning, and I am pleased to say that despite there being many other pressures on its time, we are making good progress on this.
+The feasibility study has produced some positive results and we are expecting the installation of some charge points in Royal Court soon.
+This Bill provides a stepping stone in the development and deployment of automated vehicles on UK roads, and for zero-emissions vehicles, both electric battery and

 hydrogen

 refuelling, it will address access, standards and connection for public charging or refuelling points.
 It will address some of the issues of range anxiety, ensure adequate information for users and ensure that future charge points are smart.
 I acknowledge noble Lords’ feelings on the narrowness of the Bill, and I entirely agree that the Government must look at the bigger picture.
 The Bill is just one part of the work the Government are doing to ensure that we have a successful transition to zero-emissions vehicles.
 The upcoming strategy on electric vehicles will set out in more detail a suite of other measures which will enable us to reach a zero-emissions future.
+I also take this opportunity to thank the Bill team, who have worked on this Bill for many months, and my noble friends Lord Lucas and Lord Borwick, the noble Lord, Lord Tunnicliffe, the noble and gallant Lord, Lord Craig, the noble Baronesses, Lady Randerson and Lady Worthington, and all other noble Lords who have helped to ensure rigorous scrutiny throughout the passage of the Bill.
+The constructive engagement, conversations and debates have led to significant improvements.
+Lord Tunnicliffe

 Before the Minister sits down—because it seems to me that I have to use that ridiculous device—I reciprocate the thanks to the noble Baroness, her co-pilot the noble Lord, Lord Young, and the team.
 They have set a very high standard of involvement with the Opposition and the political parties and, I believe, with individuals.
 It is a standard which I hope the Government will copy in all areas.
 We have made great improvements to the Bill, and I do not think there has been a Division on anything.
 We are there, and I thank the Minister for that.
 I also thank my massive team of one-fifth of a person, Molly Critchley, for all her support.